conmaol/gadelica/grammar/nouns.md

 Note also that the dimensions of concrete/abstract and proper/common are not truly orthogonal – all proper nouns are concrete; and hence all abstract nouns are common.

 Notes –
-1. Lamb (2024:46): “Gaelic has two broad noun categories: common nouns and proper nouns.
+- Lamb (2024:46): “Gaelic has two broad noun categories: common nouns and proper nouns.
 Common nouns are the physical and abstract entities that we discuss regularly in language, such as ‘bird’, ‘mountain’ or ‘philosophy’.
 Proper nouns are those items that we normally capitalise in writing, such as persons (‘Donald’) and places (‘Cape Breton’).”

 ## Grammatical categories

+There are two grammatical categories associated with nouns in Gaelic –
+- gender – feminine, masculine, plural
+- case – nominative, dative, genitive

 ### Gender – feminine, masculine and plural nouns

 Nouns in Gaelic have *gender* – every noun is either *feminine* or *masculine* or *plural*.

-Recall the following passage from above –
+Coming back to the previous passage –
 > An uair a bha an saoghal òg bha daoine treuna ann, ris an canadh iad an Fhiann.
 B’ e Cumhal a b’ ainm air aon de na daoine so, agus bha mac aige air an robh Fionn.
 > An uair a bha Fionn ’n a leanabh beag, mharbhadh athair ann an aon de na blàraibh a chuir an Fhiann ’nam measg fhéin.
 Bha eagal air a mhathair gun tigeadh naimhdean athar air tòir an leinibh, agus mar sin chuir i e a mach do na coilltean fàsail air chùram dithis mhnathan eòlach.